 While pain relievers can temporarily address many of the pains associated with TMJ, in many cases dental therapy can provide more lasting relief.
 In some cases treatment may be as simple as using a night guard to prevent nighttime grinding.
 Splints can also be used to stabilize the jaw.
 However, some patients may require more extensive measures be taken.

-Aside from providing dependable general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule a consultation, call our office today at 847-234-0517.